MaxBaranowski/mb-react-learninig/README.md

 ![Screenshot](in-progress-1.gif)

 Appeared a problem with getting/storing user detailed data.<br>
-[`Random User Generator`](https://randomuser.me/) is good, but seems not good enough for me.
+[`Random User Generator`](https://randomuser.me/) is good, but i dont want getting all data in one request.
 As i wants user data been `basic` (id, name, nationality) and `detailed` (all available keys which user generator gives).
 So i decided to create my own database with users.
 I will use [`mlab.com`](https://mlab.com) - Free Database-as-a-Service for MongoDB, to store users.

 Also simple server is needed, as i\`m interesting in Node.js, server which should handle requests from React app and sending appropriate requests to the DataBase will be written in Node.js with further deploying on [`Heroku`](https://www.heroku.com/).